ricokahler/sanity-codegen/packages/client/README.md

 The following is a sub-package of [`sanity-codegen`](https://github.com/ricokahler/sanity-codegen).

-This is the very small runtime dependency required to use Sanity Codegen with GROQ.
-It's a client carefully coordinated with the GROQ codegen parser/extractor.
+This is a very small runtime dependency created to be used Sanity Codegen for query extraction and usage.

 ## Installation